-The label's foundation rests completely on a new insight to the traditional Indian Bandh-Gala (mandarin collar) or commonly known as the Nehru Jacket which was worn by the first prime minister of India Shri Jawaharlal Nehru during the pre-independence era.
-'A by Anubha' tries to widen the scope of Bandh-Gala, consistently dominant as a male-outerwear garment to a female collection line as well.
-Implementing these design details of the Nehru jacket such as mandarin collar, pocket-flaps and fabric buttons with its sharp and crisp cuts to contemporary female/male clothing line to deliver a work wear wardrobe.
+The label's foundation rests completely on a new insight to the traditional Indian Bandh-Gala (mandarin collar) or commonly known as the Nehru Jacket, which was worn by the first prime minister of India, Shri Jawaharlal Nehru, during the pre-independence era.
+'A by Anubha' tries to widen the scope of Bandh-Gala, consistently dominant as a male-outerwear garment, to a female collection line as well.
+Implementing these design details of the Nehru jacket, such as the mandarin collar, pocket-flaps, and fabric buttons with its sharp and crisp cuts to contemporary female/male clothing line to deliver a workwear wardrobe.
 Therefore, making it a perfect blend of old and new and East and West, which is the striving force of this label.

 The design philosophy of 'A by Anubha' is to deliver one of India's finest fabrics 'khadi' in the purest and natural form.
 'Khadi' is an integral part and emblem of India's Freedom struggle.
 The term khadi or Khaddar means cotton.
 It is a hand-spun, hand-woven, Eco-friendly fabric known for its distinct texture.
 Its yarns vary from cotton, silk, or wool, which are spun into threads on a spinning wheel called a 'charkha'.
 The best-known quality of khadi is its versatility, it keeps you cool in summers and warm in winters, 'Khadi' has gained a worldwide appreciation for its durable, long-lasting, and natural quality.